Improving Robust Decisions with Data: Revision Rules that Accommodate the Truth

-\end{definition} More intuitively, this revision rule follows a two-step procedure: \begin{enumerate}[(i)] \item For any sample data $\omega^{N}$, construct a confidence region as if the initial set is the set of all i.i.d.
-DGPs. \item For every DGP in the initial set, retain it in the data-revised set if its average of sample marginals equals the marginal of an i.i.d.
+Intuitively, the augmented i.i.d. test follows a two-step procedure: \begin{enumerate}[(i)] \item For any sample data $\omega^{N}$, construct a confidence region as if the initial set consists of all i.i.d.
+DGPs. \item For each DGP in the initial set, retain it in the data-revised set if its average of sample marginals coincides with the marginal of some i.i.d.
 DGP in the previous confidence region. \end{enumerate}

-Notice the first step is just the standard procedure of constructing confidence regions using i.i.d. sample data.
-The essential departure is the second step, where it \textit{augments} the i.i.d. confidence region by also including the possible non-identical DGPs.
-Importantly, this augmentation step is done by a simple comparison, which adds almost no computational difficulty.
-Therefore, implementing the augmented i.i.d. test is as tractable as conducting standard statistical inferences from i.i.d. samples.
+Notice the first step is the standard procedure for constructing confidence regions from i.i.d. sample data.
+The essential departure is the second step, which \textit{augments} the i.i.d. confidence region by also including the possible non-identical DGPs.
+Importantly, this augmentation is achieved through a straightforward comparison, adding virtually no computational difficulty.
+Therefore, implementing the augmented i.i.d. test is as tractable as conventional statistical inferences based on i.i.d. samples.

-\begin{theorem} The augmented i.i.d. test with an asymptotic level $1-\alpha$ accommodates the truth with the same asymptotic level. \end{theorem}
+\begin{theorem} The augmented i.i.d. test with asymptotic level $1-\alpha$ accommodates the truth with the same asymptotic level. \end{theorem}

 The proof of this theorem relies on a key observation: For all $P \in \Delta_{indep}(\Omega)$, for all $N$ and $\alpha$,

 which further implies that